Why We Are Most Unhappy at 40-46 and What to Do About It

 2. The Peak of Responsibility

 When you’re in your 40s, it can feel like you’re being pulled in a million different directions.
 You’re trying to be a rockstar at work, while also being a great parent to your teenagers, who need you now more than ever (even though they might behave to the contrary).
 At the same time, you’re taking care of your aging parents, who might be relying on you more for support.
-And let’s not forget about the adulting responsibilities, like paying off mortgages and loans.
+And let’s not forget about the adult responsibilities, like paying off mortgages and loans.
 The number of “fronts” is off the charts.

 The stress at this life-stage is overwhelming, even if everything seems okay on the surface.
 You’re fighting a war on multiple fronts, and the pressure to balance all these roles can make you feel like you’re barely keeping your head above water.

-3. The Income Trap: Money Stops Working
+3. Money Stops Working

 Even when researchers took income into account, the point where people tend to be the least happy barely moved.
 They tested the hypothesis: maybe at 40, we’re unhappy simply because we don’t have enough money?
-It turns out, that’s not the case.
+It turns out that’s not the case.

 Even people who are making a lot more money than they were at 25 can still feel deeply unfulfilled.
 It seems that once you have enough to cover your basic needs, making more doesn’t necessarily make you happier.
 You can be earning three times as much as you did at 25, but feel three times worse.
 Money seems to lose its power to boost our mood once our fundamental needs are met.

-4. The Depression Paradox
+4. The 44 Depression Paradox

-5. The sweet 50s?
+5. The Sweet 50s?

 After passing the bottom at around 46, the curve starts to crawl upward.
 Researchers link this to the psyche gradually changing its priorities.
 People begin to:

-– compare themselves less to others;
+– compare themselves less to others

-– chase external status less;
+– chase external status less

-– value quiet joys, emotional closeness, and relationships more.
+– value quiet joys, emotional closeness, and relationships more

 According to Carstensen’s socioemotional selectivity theory (4), as people get older, their time horizon shortens.
 They start to focus on the present moment and what truly matters, rather than worrying about an infinite future.
-However, after 50, people may face new challenges like the “empty nest” crisis or the pre-retirement crisis, which can make the journey upward a bit rocky.

 6. There Is a Way Out: The Story of Kieran Setiya

 At the age of 35, Professor Kieran Setiya found himself at a crossroads.
 He had everything he thought he wanted: a prestigious position as an MIT professor, a loving family, and financial security.
 Yet, despite all these accomplishments, he couldn’t shake off a feeling of emptiness.
-As he looked at the life he had carefully constructed, the long, predictable road ahead stretched out before him like a straight line.
-A never-ending sequence of achievements leading ultimately to retirement, decline, and death.
+As he looked at the life he had carefully constructed, the long, predictable road ahead stretched out before him like a straight line – a never-ending sequence of achievements leading ultimately to retirement, decline, and death.
 This daunting prospect left him feeling anxious and unfulfilled.

 This journey leads to a process Carl Jung called individuation.
-Accumulating more accomplishments no longer holds the answer, instead life begins adding a qualitative dimension to the quantitative one.
-You start to find new sources of strength and renewal in unexplored places and your past experiences become the foundation upon which you build your next steps, allowing you to grow and rise again in the second half of life.
+Accumulating more accomplishments no longer holds the answer.
+Instead, life begins adding a qualitative dimension to the quantitative one.
+You start to find new sources of strength and renewal in unexplored places, and your past experiences become the foundation upon which you build your next steps, allowing you to grow and rise again in the second half of life.

 Bibliography: